geminiworms/talyssagarden.github.io/_notes/astrological-botany.md

 <img border="0" src="/assets/voynich-manuscript.jpg" style="width:500px;"></a> <br>
 *from the voynich manuscript* <br>

-I'm fascinated by the intentions behind this collection to bring together contemporary & modern as well as sacred & spiritual artfroms that explore the forms of plants and nature as a whole.
+I'm fascinated by the intentions behind this collection to bring together contemporary & modern as well as sacred & spiritual artfroms that explore the forms of plants and nature as a whole. <br>
+This is a piece that will ultimately fit into my exploration of [[sacred geometry]].